QuantMarineEcoLab/lab-onboarding/qmel-onboarding.md

 Thus, simply providing some data or providing minor comments on a manuscript do not warrant authorship, but they should still be acknowledged.
 Just because I am your advisor, does not mean I warrant authorship on your publications.
+The same goes for your committee members.
 There will likely be publications that you are involved with that I have only a small part in.
 That being said, the most common order (but by no means the only) for authorship in the lab is Grad Student Lead, Other Contributors, with the PI as the last author.
 It is common for the grad student lead and the PI to both be corresponding authors.

 ## Authorship resources